 |Washington||No||Rental trucks carrying personal property do not have to stop.|

 Although these links point to the government website that oversees weigh stations in their state, many do not have a published response.
-Most of the information we have provided is directly from an e-mail or phone call with a state official authorized to speak about this matter.
+Most of the information we have provided is directly from responses received by an e-mail or phone call with a state official authorized to speak about this matter.